National Hernia Awareness Month is observed each June to raise public awareness about hernias and effective treatments.

 In an inguinal hernia, the intestine or bladder protrudes through the abdominal wall or into the inguinal canal in the groin.

 About 96% of all groin hernias are inguinal and most occur in men because of a natural weakness in this area.
 Inguinal hernias may be unilateral or bilateral.

 An incisional hernia occurs when the intestine pushes through the abdominal wall at the site of prior abdominal surgery.
 Incisional hernias are caused by previous surgical wounds that did not heal well.

-This type is most common in patients who gain significant weight after an abdominal surgery, lead a sedentary life style, become pregnant, or participate in activities that increase abdominal pressure (like heavy lifting).
+This type is most common in patients who gain significant weight after abdominal surgery, lead a sedentary lifestyle, become pregnant, or participate in activities that increase abdominal pressure (like heavy lifting).

 A femoral hernia occurs when the intestine enters the canal carrying the femoral artery into the upper thigh.
 Femoral hernias are most common in women, especially those who are pregnant or obese.
 Femoral hernias are a relatively uncommon type, accounting for only 3% of all hernias.